 Shay Greene, MDiv, BCC

-Shay Greene attended Converse College and earned a B.A. in Religion with Biology minor in 1989.
+Shay Greene attended Converse College and earned a B.A. in Religion with a Biology minor in 1989.
 She earned a Master of Divinity from Southwestern Baptist Theological Seminary in 1993.
 Shay was ordained in 1993 in Fort Worth, Texas.
-After seminary, she completed two Clinical Pastoral Education residencies, one at Duke University Medical Center and a second year residency at UNC Hospitals.
+After seminary, she completed two Clinical Pastoral Education residencies, one at Duke University Medical Center and a second-year residency at UNC Hospitals.
 Shay served as the Pediatric Chaplain at UNC Medical Center from July 1997 through November 2007.
 Shay’s clinical areas of interest were Pediatric Intensive Care and Pediatric Oncology.
 She became the Director of the Department of Pastoral Care in December 2008.
-Shay is a Board Certified Chaplain with the Association of Professional Chaplains
+Shay is a Board Certified Chaplain with the Association of Professional Chaplains.

 Patricia Cadle, MRE, BCC

 Patricia graduated with a BS in Therapeutic Recreation from UNG-Greensboro in 1979.
 After seven years in the recreation field, she entered Duke Divinity School, graduating with a Masters of Religious Education in 1988.
 She was ordained in the United Church of Christ in 1991 in the Western NC Association of the Southern Conference.
 After seven years serving in the church and another year serving in local missions, she entered the CPE program at Alamance Regional Medical Center and completed her training in May of 1998.
 Immediately following CPE she was hired as the temporary HIV Chaplain at UNC Medical Center for three months and after three and a half years of covering several different clinical areas in the hospital and serving as the weekend on-call chaplain, Patricia was hired as the first Oncology Chaplain at UNC in 2001.
-During her years as a chaplain, Patricia has been instrumental in providing a variety of spiritual tools (labyrinths, singing bowls, and mandalas) to a diverse spiritual population and has been a leader in heightening the awareness of the major world religions in the hospital setting.
+During her years as a chaplain, Patricia has been instrumental in providing a variety of spiritual tools (labyrinths, singing bowls and mandalas) to a diverse spiritual population and has been a leader in heightening the awareness of the major world religions in the hospital setting.

 Heidi Gessner, MDiv, BCC

-Robert Randy Hall, DMin, ACPE Supervisor
+Robert Randy Hall, DMin, ACPE Certified Educator

 Hadley Kifner, MDiv, BCC

 Hadley Kifner earned a degree in English from UNC-Chapel Hill and completed the Master of Divinity degree at Duke University’s Divinity School.
-She grew up in the United Methodist Church in Laurinburg, NC and is ordained as a United Church of Christ minister.
-Before attending seminary, Hadley traveled as a missionary in Nigeria, Zambia, and Zimbabwe, Africa and edited children’s books in New York City.
+She grew up in the United Methodist Church in Laurinburg, NC, and is ordained as a United Church of Christ minister.
+Before attending seminary, Hadley traveled as a missionary in Nigeria, Zambia, and Zimbabwe, Africa, and edited children’s books in New York City.
 Prior to joining the Department of Pastoral Care, she served as director of children and family programs in the rural church setting and coordinated community outreach efforts for a hospital hospitality house.
 Within the N.C.
-Children’s Hospital, Hadley works with an interdisciplinary team to offer palliative care and supportive services to children and their families; she is also engaged in conversations with clinicians about the importance of making room for spiritual and emotional reflection within professional practice.
+Children’s Hospital, Hadley works with an interdisciplinary team to offer palliative care and supportive services to children and their families.
+She is also engaged in conversations with clinicians about the importance of making room for spiritual and emotional reflection within professional practice.

 Shirley Massey, MDiv, BCC

-Burn Center Adult Aftercare Program
+Chaplain, Burn Center Adult Aftercare Program

-Chaplain Shirley graduated with a Master of Divinity from Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, and she is a Board Certified Chaplain in the Association of Professional Chaplains and an ordained clergy in the Cooperative Baptist Faith group.
-Since 1989, she has been on staff at the UNC Medical Center, where she has focused the majority of her work in providing pastoral care and support to those affected by burn injuries.
+Chaplain Shirley graduated with a Master of Divinity from Southeastern Baptist Theological Seminary in Wake Forest, NC, and she is a Board-Certified Chaplain in the Association of Professional Chaplains and an ordained clergy in the Cooperative Baptist Faith group.
+Since 1989, she has been on staff at UNC Medical Center, where she has focused the majority of her work in providing pastoral care and support to those affected by burn injuries.
 Shirley is currently the Adult Aftercare Coordinator and Spiritual Support Coordinator.
 Nationally she is involved with the Phoenix Society, which assists burn survivors and families in recovery from the burn trauma, and the American Burn Association.
 Shirley is on the National Committee that developed the peer support program for burn survivors: SOAR (Survivors Offering Assistance in Recovery).
 Shirley has led retreats, planned reunions, overseen the volunteer peer support program for burn survivors and has offered presentations in the area of staff support, end of life issues, crisis intervention, grief recovery, bereavement, ethics and spirituality.
 Shirley’s interest has been in the area of spiritual care and advocacy work for the patient, staff and family members.
 As a pastoral care clinician, Shirley’s role is to emphasize the importance of treating patients and families as whole people in order for there to be a shared caring relationship among staff and patient.
-Shirley brings resources to the healthcare setting that acknowledges that the healing process requires including a number of people beyond traditional approaches.
+Shirley brings resources to the healthcare setting that acknowledge that the healing process requires including a number of people beyond traditional approaches.